thosgood/this-weeks-finds/markdown/51-100/week055.md

 the area of a surface in space, or the volume of a region.

-Now there are all sorts of technical caveats and subtleties that I don\'t want to get into here, but in a really rough sort of sense, what their answers suggest is that IF the loop representation of quantum gravity is right, and we are on the right track about how it works, then the area of surfaces comes in certain (not integer, but discrete) multiples of the Planck length squared, and the volume of regions comes in multiples of the Planck length cubed.
-Note: that was a big \"IF\".
+Now there are all sorts of technical caveats and subtleties that I don't want to get into here, but in a really rough sort of sense, what their answers suggest is that IF the loop representation of quantum gravity is right, and we are on the right track about how it works, then the area of surfaces comes in certain (not integer, but discrete) multiples of the Planck length squared, and the volume of regions comes in multiples of the Planck length cubed.
+Note: that was a big "IF".
-This is especially interesting because it doesn\'t arise by assuming from the start that spacetime has a discrete structure.
+This is especially interesting because it doesn't arise by assuming from the start that spacetime has a discrete structure.
 In fact, their computations assume spacetime is a continuous manifold.
 Nonetheless this discreteness pops out.
-It\'s not completely surprising: after all, Schrodinger\'s equation for the hydrogen atom is a perfectly
-\"continuous\" sort of thing, a partial differential equation, but the energy of the bound states winds up being a discrete sort of thing.
+It's not completely surprising: after all, Schrodinger's equation for the hydrogen atom is a perfectly "continuous" sort of thing, a partial differential equation, but the energy of the bound states winds up being a discrete sort of thing.
-Still, it\'s sort of exciting and new.
+Still, it's sort of exciting and new.

 An interesting thing happened at the conference.
 Renate Loll, who works on the loop representation of gauge theories and also lattice gauge theory, has recently developed a lattice formulation of quantum gravity closely modelled after the loop representation:

-2\) Renate Loll, Nonperturbative solutions for lattice quantum gravity, preprint available as [gr-qc/9502006](http://xxx.lanl.gov/abs/gr-qc/9502006).
+2) Renate Loll, Nonperturbative solutions for lattice quantum gravity, preprint available as [gr-qc/9502006](http://xxx.lanl.gov/abs/gr-qc/9502006).

-This has the wonderful feature that it\'s perfectly rigorous and also one can start using computers to start calculating things with it.
+This has the wonderful feature that it's perfectly rigorous and also one can start using computers to start calculating things with it.
 For example, the most subtle aspect of the loop representation of quantum gravity is the Wheeler-DeWitt equation

                                      H ψ = 0

-where H is an operator called the \"Hamiltonian constraint\".
+where H is an operator called the "Hamiltonian constraint".
 More on this later; my point here is just that physical states of quantum gravity need to satisfy this equation.
-Getting H to be well-defined is tricky when space is a continuum, but in Loll\'s lattice version of theory (which is an approximation to the full continuum theory) she has already done this, so one can now start trying numerically to find solutions and see what they look like.
+Getting H to be well-defined is tricky when space is a continuum, but in Loll's lattice version of theory (which is an approximation to the full continuum theory) she has already done this, so one can now start trying numerically to find solutions and see what they look like.
 She has also found some explicit